 The mission of CASE (Center on After School and Enrichment) for Kids is to strengthen, support, and sustain after-school programs and out-of-school activities.
 Our vision is a connected community invested in opportunities for youth, and we believe that together we can best equalize access to learning and enrichment opportunities for youth in need.
 A quality program provides a safe and inclusive environment, diverse learning opportunities, effective administrative strategies, collaborative relationships, and program promotion.
 CASE provides funding and grants administration to 44 comprehensive afterschool programs that serve youth 12-15 hours a week by providing both academic- and enrichment-based programming.
 Additionally, CASE hosts Kids’ Day and outreach events to enhance service delivery and help raise the awareness of the importance of afterschool.

-In collaboration with the United Way of Greater Houston’s Out 2 Learn network, CASE offers professional development, technical support, and quality coaching services to the out-of-school time field.
+In collaboration with Out 2 Learn, CASE offers professional development, technical support, and quality coaching services to the out-of-school time field.
 Furthermore, CASE staff take an active role in Out 2 Learn efforts by including staff as committee members on the Out 2 Learn Coordinating Council, Access Workgroup, Data Workgroup, and the Connections Workgroup.
 Find out more about the efforts of the Harris County Department of Education here.